OleguerCanal/Toy-DeepLearning-Framework/README.md

-# DeepLearning Framework PlayGround
+# Deep Learning Framework Playground

-Simple Keras-inspired DeepLearning Framework implemented in Python with Numpy backend.
+Simple Keras-inspired Deep Learning Framework implemented in Python with Numpy backend.

 As all my other repos, this is more an exercise for me to make sure I understand the main Deep Learning architectures and algorithms, rather than useful code.
 Hope it also helps you understand them!

-This repo contains:
+# Architectures:

-## MLP
+## Multi Layer Perceptron (MLP)

-Allows to Build, Train and Assess your fully modular Multi-Layer-Perceptron Squential architecture as you would do using Keras.
+Allows to Build, Train and Assess a modular Multi-Layer-Perceptron Squential architecture as you would do using Keras.
 The model now presents the following features:

 - **Layers:**